Harvey (1950) poster

 Crew

-Director – Henry Koster, Screenplay – Oscar Brodney & Mary Chase, Based on the Play by Chase, Producer – John Beck, Photography (b&w) – William Daniels, Music – Frank Skinner, Makeup – Bud Westmore, Art Direction – Bernard Herzbrun & Nathan Juran.
+Director – Henry Koster, Screenplay – Oscar Brodney & Mary Chase, Based on the Play Harvey (1944) by Mary Chase, Producer – John Beck, Photography (b&w) – William Daniels, Music – Frank Skinner, Makeup – Bud Westmore, Art Direction – Bernard Herzbrun & Nathan Juran.
 Production Company – Universal-International.

 Cast